huggingface/transformers/docs/source/add_new_model.rst

 4. We recommend adding the PyTorch version of *brand_new_bert* to Transformers.
 To install PyTorch, please follow the instructions on https://pytorch.org/get-started/locally/.

-**Note:** You don’t need to have CUDA installed.
+**Note:** You don't need to have CUDA installed.
 Making the new model work on CPU is sufficient.

 5. To port *brand_new_bert*, you will also need access to its original repository: